ApryseSDK/pdftron-react-native/API.md

 #### hideViewModeItems
 array of string, optional, defaults to none

 Defines view mode items to be hidden in the view mode dialog.
 Strings should be [Config.ViewModePickerItem](./src/Config/Config.js) constants.

+Config.ViewModePickerItem.Crop is only on Android.

 ```js
 <DocumentView